 These amendments limit the power of the federal government.

-The Constitution was a grant of power to the central government; the Bill of Rights places limits on that power.
+The Constitution was a grant of power to the central government by the People of the United States; the Bill of Rights places limits on that power.
 The Bill of Rights includes natural rights given to human beings from their Creator.
 Abuses suffered by colonists at the hands of King George as outlined in the Declaration of Independence, served to inspire additional protections.

 The Bill of Rights contains protections for the natural rights of liberty and property.
 The freedoms of religion, speech, free press, free assembly, petition for redress of grievances and the right to keep and bear arms are addressed.
 Important protections were put in place for persons accused of crimes including the rights to a speedy trial, to remain silent, to not be prosecuted twice for the same crime, to have an attorney and more.

-James Madison introduced 12 amendments to the First United States Congress.
-Congress, by joint resolution, sent these amendments to the states on September 25, 1789.
+James Madison proposed 19 amendments to the First United States Congress.
+Congress, by joint resolution, sent 12 of these amendments to the states on September 25, 1789.
 On December 15, 1791, with Virginia’s ratification, (11th of the then 14 states) 10 of the proposed amendments became part of the Constitution through the Constitution’s Article V amendment process.